Jack White

-John Anthony White (born July 9, 1975) is an American musician who achieved international fame as the guitarist and lead singer of the rock duo the White Stripes.
-As the White Stripes disbanded, he sought success with his solo career, subsequent collaborations, and business ventures.
+John Anthony White (born July 9, 1975) is an American musician who was the guitarist and lead vocalist of the rock duo the White Stripes.
+He was a key artist of the 2000s indie and garage rock movements, noted for his distinctive musical techniques, eccentricity, and utilization of analog technology.
+After the White Stripes split up in 2011, he found success with his solo career and business ventures.